 About the Event

-Cambridge academics and Jewish and Muslim cultural stakeholders from Morocco will discuss the deep context of women’s music, fertility, orality and interfaith relations found in Jewish Saharan women’s songs for labor and birth.
+Previewing the launch of the online exhibit Sonic Accompaniment to Birth in the Jewish Sahara a group of Cambridge academics and Jewish and Muslim cultural stakeholders from Morocco will discuss the deep context of women’s music, fertility, orality and interfaith relations found in Jewish Saharan women’s songs for labor and birth.

 Each day between March 26 - March 31 at 12pm, a new video will be premiered on the Faculty of Music YouTube channel: